Gradle

 Artifact details

-By default, the published image artifact will infer its details from an existing Maven publication if one exists.
+By default, the published image artifact infers its details from an existing Maven publication if one exists.
 If one doesn't exist, you have more than one, or you'd like to specify the details yourself, you can configure them:

 buf {